LIC – Implementing SAFe Successfully in Agriculture

 With the Fieldays deadline looming, Littlefair decided to call in Gillian Clark for an assessment of their readiness.
 To Clark, it was unclear whether teams would deliver as needed for the big event.

 To expedite progress, Clark recommended that LIC implement the Scaled Agile Framework® (SAFe®).
-Given the short timeframe and the team’s unfamiliarity with the Framework, they chose to deploy Essential SAFe, a subset of SAFe that includes 10 major elements necessary for a successful implementation.
+Given the short timeframe and the team’s unfamiliarity with the Framework, they chose to deploy Essential SAFe, a subset of SAFe that includes 10 major elements necessary for a successful SAFe implementation.

 “The approach was, get everyone into a room, align teams into a single Agile Release Train (ART) with a focus on integration, and focus on delivery of the program with a single program backlog, with one person coordinating the project managers and pooled budgets.
 Up to that point they had three project managers fighting for budget and resources, so we merged them,” Clark says.